Corporate access and privacy statement

-We are committed to the protection of the personal information that you provide to us.
-Personal information is collected under the Freedom of Information and Protection of Privacy Act to administer the Workplace Safety and Insurance Act, 1997.
+We’re committed to protecting the personal information you provide us under the Freedom of Information and Protection of Privacy Act to administer the Workplace Safety and Insurance Act, 1997

 The Freedom of Information and Protection of Privacy Act provides for:

-This WSIB Access and Privacy Statement is based on the Freedom of Information and Protection of Privacy Act, the Workplace Safety and Insurance Act, the WSIB Enterprise Privacy Policy and the Canadian Standards Association Model Code Ten Principles.
+Our corporate access and privacy statement is based on the Freedom of Information and Protection of Privacy Act, the Workplace Safety and Insurance Act, the WSIB Enterprise Privacy Policy and the Canadian Standards Association Model Code Ten Principles.

 1. Accountability: